 Step 1: Cut Pieces for DIY Modern Sliding Door Frame

-Step 2: Assemble the DIY Modern Sliding Door Frame
+Step 2: Assemble the DIY Modern Sliding Door Frames

-Step 3: Route Out Slots for Glass Panels
+Step 3: Route Out Rabbets for Glass Panels

 Step 4: Insert Glass Panels in DIY Modern Sliding Door

-Once everything is dry, lay the routed door frame face down on a work surface or saw horses.
-Place the glass panels in the openings.
+Once everything was dry, I laid the routed door frame face down on some saw horses and placed the glass panels in the openings.

 Step 5: Glue on the Back Frame of the Sliding Door

 Putty the nail holes if you used any.
-Once the glue is dry, you can sand and touch up the paint in these spots.
+Once the glue was dry, I sanded and touched up the paint where I puttied.

 Step 6: Prepare the Sliding Door Hardware